neolp/itmp/README.md

 Remote Procedure Calls (RPCs) rely on the same sort of decoupling that is used by the Publish & Subscribe pattern.
 A component, the _Callee_, announces to the router that it provides a certain procedure, identified by a procedure name.
 Other components, _Callers_, can then call the procedure, with the router invoking the procedure on the Callee, receiving the procedure's result, and then forwarding this result back to the Caller.
 Routed RPCs differ from traditional client-server RPCs in that the router serves as an intermediary between the Caller and the Callee.
 The decoupling in routed RPCs arises from the fact that the Caller is no longer required to have knowledge of the Callee; it merely needs to know the identifier of the procedure it wants to call.
 There is also no longer a need for a direct connection between the caller and the callee, since all traffic is routed.
 This enables the calling of procedures in components which are not reachable externally (e.g. on a NATted connection) but which can establish an outgoing connection to the ITMP router.
 Combining these two patterns into a single protocol allows it to be used for the entire messaging requirements of an application, thus reducing technology stack complexity, as well as networking overheads.
-Adding _discovery_ pattern allows both componments kmow facilities each other.
+Adding _discovery_ pattern allows both componments know facilities each other.

 ### 1.2.
 Protocol Overview